-The Mize Family Foundation is pleased to announce our 2018 grants awarded to the following organizations:
+The Mize Family Foundation is pleased to announce our 2018 grants awarded to the following organizations, three of which have been awarded two-year grants:

 The Environmental Law Alliance Worldwide (ELAW) helps communities speak out for clean air, clean water, and a healthy planet.
 We are a global alliance of attorneys, scientists and other advocates collaborating across borders to promote grassroots efforts to build a sustainable, just future.